iamdeedz/pymultiplayer/README.md

 This is a work in progress.
 Don't expect all features to work.
 I don't know what version of python is needed for this package to work.

-This is mainly just a passion project/project to help future projects (in fact I'm using it right now in [Elemental Defense](https://www.github.com/iamdeedz/elemental-defense/)) but it would be nice if it had some use.
+This is mainly just a passion project and a project to help future projects (in fact I'm using it right now in [Elemental Defense](https://www.github.com/iamdeedz/elemental-defense/)) but it would be nice if it had some use.

 ---
 ## Usage